sabvillainy/ai-blog/README.md

 A contact form is available for users to reach out to the author.
 Submissions made through the form are sent directly to the author's email.

 ## Thank You!
 Thank you for visiting "Artificial Intelligent's Blog."
-We hope you find the content informative and engaging.
-If you have any questions or feedback, feel free to reach out through the contact form.
+I hope you find the content informative and engaging.
 If you have any ideas for improving the blog or want to report a bug, please open an issue or submit a pull request.